Zaheerkhn/Langchain-Chat-with-SQL/README.md

 ---

 ## 📬 Contact
-For any queries, reach out via [your email or GitHub profile].
+For any queries, reach out via zaheerkhan00457@gmail.com.